 White Faced Capuchin Monkey

-Our Costa Rica adventure covered everything from high altitude cloud forests, jungles and rainforests to beaches and volcanoes.
+Our Costa Rica adventure covered everything from high altitude cloud forests in Monteverde, rainforests, eco-lodges and beaches in Manuel Antonio and volcanoes in La Fortuna.
 Waterfalls and canopy walks took our breath away and the wildlife watching was epic.
 We spent an unforgettable two weeks in Costa Rica – here are some of the highlights.

 Our Costa Rica Adventure